zenodallavalle/italy-geopop/docs/source/complete_guide.rst

   :file: _static/assets/tut_01_table_01.csv
   :header-rows: 1

-At this point we may want to plot the geographic distribution of hospital beds and that's when **italy-geopop** can helps us.
+At this point we may want to plot the geospatial distribution of hospital beds and that's when **italy-geopop** can helps us.

 First of all, let's **activate the accessor**.
 This registers the accessor to pandas and let us take advantage of italy-geopop functionalities.